Simon994/byrdmr_variations/README.md

 ```

 ### Next-steps / improvements:
-* Lots more testing could be done, including unit tests and component tests, and testing the axios post request
+* Lots more testing could be done, including unit tests and component tests.
 * Error handling in `Contact` can be improved (also potentially to display a message to the user if there has been a problem with form submission)
 * Further tweaks to styling; e.g. see 'Other comments' section in this pull request: https://github.com/Simon994/brydmr/pull/1
 * Add social media icons in `Contact` to match the Sketch